-The Part B deductible is only $233, however.
+The Part B deductible is small, however.
 And once it’s met, then it’s met for the entire year.
 At this time, the change hasn’t had a significant impact for most.

 Most of our clients gravitate to two or three of the plans listed above.
 Again, your options will depend on when you were first eligible for Medicare… before or after January 2020.